-The Statistical Enquiry Cycle, which underpins the NZ statistics curriculum.
-The problem here is obvious.
-I recently ran an exciting workshop for teachers on using The Islands.
 DrawMyData.
 E/R Assistant.
+Data Helpers.
+Understanding Patient Data.
+Sample Size Calculator.
 Overview of statistics.
 Putting the methods you use into context It may come as a surprise, but the way you were probably taught statistics during your undergraduate years is not the way statistics is done.

 But, because introductory courses can’t assume that students have much mathematical maturity, the close relationship between these three summary statistics can’t be made clear.
 This post tries to remedy that situation by making it clear that all three concepts arise as specific parameterizations of a more general problem.
 To do so, I’ll need to introduce one non-standard definition that may trouble some readers.
+In order to simplify my exposition, let’s all agree to assume that 0^0 = 0.
 Sufficient statistics misunderstandings.
 Experience with the normal distribution makes people think all distributions have (useful) sufficient statistics .

 If you have data from a normal distribution, then the sufficient statistics are the sample mean and sample variance.
 These statistics are “sufficient” in that the entire data set isn’t any more informative than those two statistics.
 They effectively condense the data for you.
 (This is conditional on knowing the data come from a normal.
 More on that shortly.)
 Absolute Deviation Around the Median.
 Median Absolute Deviation (MAD) or Absolute Deviation Around the Median as stated in the title, is a robust measure of central tendency.

 Standard deviation vs Standard error.
 I got often asked (i.e. more than two times) by colleagues if they should plot/use the standard deviation or the standard error, here is a small post trying to clarify the meaning of these two metrics and when to use them with some R code example.
-Standard deviation Standard deviation is a measure of dispersion of the data from the mean. set.seed(20151204) #generate some random data x<-rnorm(10) #compute the standard deviation sd(x) 1.144105.
-Standard Error.
-The standard error is an estimate of the standard deviation of a statistic.
-This lesson shows how to compute the standard error, based on sample data.
-The standard error is important because it is used to compute other measures, like confidence intervals and margins of error.
+Standard deviation Standard deviation is a measure of dispersion of the data from the mean. set.seed(20151204) #generate some random data x<-rnorm(10) #compute the standard deviation sd(x) 1.144105 For normally distributed data the standard deviation has some extra information, namely the 68-95-99.7 rule which tells us the percentage of data lying within 1, 2 or 3 standard deviation from the mean.